Borough Green & Wrotham railway station

 Borough Green & Wrotham railway station is located in Borough Green in Kent, England.
 It is 29 mi 46 chain down the line from London Victoria.
 Train services are provided by Southeastern.

 History

 Wrotham station opened on 1 June 1874, as part of the Maidstone Line from Swanley to Maidstone.
-The station was later renamed Wrotham & Boro Green.
+The station was initially named after Wrotham, which lies 1 mile to the north.
+The station was later renamed Wrotham & Borough Green, and then Borough Green & Wrotham as Borough Green grew in size relative to Wrotham.
 The goods yard had three sidings.
 One of them served a goods shed, another extended northwards to serve a Ragstone quarry.
 A 5-ton capacity crane was provided.
 Freight facilities were withdrawn on 9 September 1968.
 East of the station, there was a private siding at Platt, and a public siding at Offham.
 This closed on 6 September 1961.

 In Spring 2008, the concrete footbridge spanning the tracks to link the platforms was condemned and replaced by a new bridge immediately to the west.

 The ticket office in the 'down side' station building is staffed for part of the day.
 At other times, a passenger-operated ticket machine, installed in the mid-2000s at the station entrance, suffices.